-I qualified as a Solicitor in 1998.
-I am a Legal Director at Enable Law and a Director of Foot Anstey Trust Corporation Ltd. I head up the Court of Protection Team at Enable Law.
+Stacey qualified as a Solicitor in 1998 and is a Legal Director at Enable Law and a Director of Foot Anstey Trust Corporation Ltd. She heads up the Court of Protection Team at Enable Law.
 This is a team of approx. 30 supporting in the region of 170 clients managing assets exceeding £150m.
-I am regularly instructed by other firms to provide expert evidence in personal injury and clinical negligence litigation in relation to the costs of a professional Deputy or Trustee and I have given evidence to the Court in that capacity.
+Stacey is regularly instructed by other firms to provide expert evidence in personal injury and clinical negligence litigation in relation to the costs of a professional Deputy or Trustee and has given evidence to the Court in that capacity.

-The vast majority of the clients we support at Enable Law have sustained an acquired brain injury.
+The vast majority of the clients they support at Enable Law have sustained an acquired brain injury.
 That could be as a result of a birth injury, a clinical incident or other traumatic event.
-My clients will invariably have sustained multiple and profound injuries leading.
+Her clients will invariably have sustained multiple and profound injuries leading.

-I have significant experience of supporting clients with complex needs.
-The work I undertake can range from complex applications to the Court of Protection, to buying and adapting properties and supporting with the implementation of care and therapy packages.
+Stacey has significant experience of supporting clients with complex needs.
+The work undertaken can range from complex applications to the Court of Protection, to buying and adapting properties and supporting with the implementation of care and therapy packages.

-I am a strong advocate of multi-disciplinary collaboration.
-As a Deputy I believe it is essential for me to work very closely with all those supporting my client to ensure they remain at the heart of the decision making process and are enabled, where possible, to make their own decisions.
-Where they lack the capacity to do so, collaboration ensures I am able to make best interests decisions based on all of the relevant information.
-I am a firm believer that as a Deputy, one of the most important things we do is to take the time to build relationships with our client and their ‘team’ to understand their wishes, feelings and beliefs.
-We need to listen.
+She is a strong advocate of multi-disciplinary collaboration.
+As a Deputy she believes it is essential to work very closely with all those supporting my client to ensure they remain at the heart of the decision making process and are enabled, where possible, to make their own decisions.
+Where they lack the capacity to do so, collaboration ensures she is able to make best interests decisions based on all of the relevant information.

 Louise qualified as an Occupational Therapist from Cardiff University in 1988.
 She began working at Pinderfields Hospital in 1990 in neurological rehabilitation, where she gained considerable experience in acute neurological care.
 In 1994 she began as a member of the interdisciplinary team at The Priory Highbank team, providing inpatient rehabilitation for adults with acquired brain injury.